BaadMaro/CTF/IDEH V3 2022/WEB/Side Channel/README.md

 - after each charactere we found, the page will return you waited **X** seconds" with X equal to the size of our right input until the last charactere wich will return the **$FLAG**

 I created a python script to find the characters used in the password one by one.
-The funny thing i didn't now whats wrong for days until i realize that i forgot to add the test for flag test cas :disappointed_relieved:
+The funny thing i didn't now whats wrong for days until i realize that i forgot to add the  flag test cas :disappointed_relieved:

 ```python
 import requests, string